Hendy/umbraco-look/README.md

 ### Look Query types

 All query types are optional, but when set, they become a required clause.
-All queries will return a LookResult, which has a boolean Success flag property.
-The flag is set to true when a query with at least one clause is executed sucessfully.

 #### NodeQuery
 A node query is used to specify search criteria based on common properties of IPublishedContent (all properties are optional).